jaitone/CV/README.md

 #### Resilient with a Can-do attitude

 - I am driven person with a can-do attitude which allows me to perform tasks over several hours while remaining my focused.
-- I consider myself as a positive person that always try to look at the bright side even in I am in the middle of a "storm"
+- I consider myself as a positive person that always try to look at the bright side even in I am in the middle of a "storm".

 #### Managing and Work under pressure